Marathi Buddhists: History

 Almost all Marathi Buddhists belong to the Navayana tradition, a 20th-century Buddhist revival movement in India that received its most substantial impetus from B. R. Ambedkar who called for the conversion to Buddhism by rejecting the caste-based society of Hinduism.
 This was through a socio-religious movement and the term "Navayana" was used to "simplify the present cultural complexities" in other sects of Buddhism.
-Overall this wasn't a completely new sect culturally and ritually as it borrows most of its traditions from Theravada sect of Sri Lanka.
+Overall this was not a completely new sect culturally and ritually as it borrows most of its traditions from Theravada sect of Sri Lanka.

 B. R. Ambedkar publicly converted on 14 October 1956, at Deekshabhoomi, Nagpur, over 20 years after he declared his intent to convert.
 He converted approximately 600,000 people to Buddhism.
 The conversion ceremony was attended by Medharathi, his main disciple Bhoj Dev Mudit, and Mahastvir Bodhanand's Sri Lankan successor, Bhante Pragyanand.
 Ambedkar asked the oppressed classes not to get entangled in the existing branches of Buddhism (Theravada, Mahayana and Vajrayana), and called his version Navayana or 'Neo-Buddhism'.
 Ambedkar would die less than two months later, just after finishing his definitive work on Buddhism.
 Many Buddhists employ the term "Ambedkarite Buddhism" to designate the Buddhist movement, which started with Ambedkar's conversion.
 Converted people call themselves "Bauddha" i.e. Buddhists.